 - If you ever have any questions or concerns regarding the Post Secondary Enrollment Options Program at RCTC please feel free to contact Brooke Kosok at 507-285-7160 or Brenda Akin. *** Email is the best contact ***

 - Post-Secondary Enrollment Option students are not identified to RCTC instructors; therefore you will be treated like any other college student at RCTC.

 - Full-time status in the PSEO is 12 to 18 credits at RCTC.
 Part-time would be figured on an individual basis, however, only under extreme circumstances should a student register for more than 11 credits when attending RCTC as a part-time student.
 It is the student’s responsibility to notify the high school and get the high school counselor/administrator’s approval to take an overload.

 - Sample Requirement Equivalencies: Four (4) RCTC credits are equal to one (1) high school credit.

 - English – English 1117, 1118.
 If Accuplacer is below 1117, must complete at high school

 - Government – Political Science 1615.

-- We will have a meeting approximately 2 weeks prior to every semester’s registration time to discuss schedule planning, collect PSEO forms, and answer any questions.
-You will receive a letter regarding this meeting.
-Representatives from the counseling staff will be available if you desire their services.
+- We meet individually prior to every semester’s registration (early October and early March) to discuss schedule planning, collect PSEO forms, and answer any questions.
+You will receive a letter and email regarding this meeting.

 - In order to register you must have: